 What Is Carry-On Luggage?

 Carry-on luggage is a specific type of luggage that is sized in a manner that passengers can carry into the cabin of an airplane.
 It is usually stowed in overhead storage containers, but in some instances, small items may be kept under a seat.
 Carry-on luggage is smaller than many standard suitcases, but often has plenty of room to pack for a small trip.
 For shorter trips, using carry-on luggage can be a time saver, since the passenger doesn’t have to spend time checking a bag, or waiting for it to come through the carousel after a flight.
 Plus, it can take away the worry of having luggage lost or delayed during a flight since you will have everything with you the entire trip.

 What Is International Carry-On Luggage?

 International carry-on luggage is very similar to standard carry-on bags; however, the sizing is often slightly different.
 International carry-on luggage allows passengers to bring their items along on a flight without having to check a bag.
+International carry-on luggage is smaller than most standard carry-on sizes as they are meant to fit the cabin of smaller European planes and private jets.
 Also, for extremely long trips, many passengers will choose to bring a carry-on bag as well as checked bags.
 The checked bags allow you to carry enough gear for a long journey, but utilizing a carry-on bag means that you don’t have to worry about being without a change of clothes or needed medication if luggage is delayed.

 What Size Is Carry-On Luggage?